Varinthon/Exploring-NYC-Airbnb/README.md

     ![model1_price_vs_serivcefee](https://github.com/Varinthon/Exploring-NYC-Airbnb/assets/96362159/5880f516-95f3-4256-9811-90a952b7ff9c)

-  - The bar chart illustrates the coefficient for the independent variable (IV) ln_service.fee in relation to the dependent variable (DV) ln_price.
+  - The bar chart illustrates the coefficient for the independent variable (IV) _ln_service.fee_ in relation to the dependent variable (DV) _ln_price_.
 The chart is designed to highlight the impact of the service fee on the pricing model.

     Key Highlights:
     - High Significance: The coefficient for ln_service.fee is significantly different from zero with a p-value of <2e-16, indicating a strong and statistically significant relationship between the service fee and the price.